-The population statistics required to construct the sample are drawn from ISTAT (https://demo.istat.it/), the Italian national statistical institute.
-The following variables are used for sample stratification:
+The statistics used to construct the sample are drawn from ISTAT (Italian National Statistical Institute, https://demo.istat.it/).
+Sample stratification is based on the following variables:

-- Gender: male, female - Age: 18-34 years, 35-54 years, 55-75 years - Geographical area: Northwest, Northeast, Center, South, Islands - City size: less than 30,000 inhabitants, 30,000-100,000 inhabitants, more than 100,000 inhabitants - Education: university undergraduate degree and postgraduate degrees, high school diploma, lower qualifications (junior high school diploma and elementary school) - Employment status: employed, unemployed
+- Gender: male, female - Age: 18-34 years, 35-54 years, 55-75 years - Geographical area: Northwest, Northeast, Center, South, Islands - City size: fewer than 30,000 inhabitants; 30,000-100,000 inhabitants; more than 100,000 inhabitants - Education: university and postgraduate degrees; high school diploma; lower qualifications (junior high school diploma and elementary school) - Employment status: employed, unemployed

-Weights reflect the actual proportions in the reference population for the total sample.
-Weighting is based on the same stratification variables.
-The weighting process was carried out using the pTabs2 software for statistical data analysis.
+Weights are applied to reflect the actual distribution of the reference population across these variables.
+The weighting process, which ensures representativeness of the total sample, was carried out using pTabs2 software for statistical data analysis.